ninceur/gridsome-plugin-remark-instagram/README.md

 # Gridsome Remark Instagram Plugin

 This is a plugin for [Gridsome](https://gridsome.org/)'s chosen markdown engine, [Remark](https://remark.js.org/), which allows you to embed individual Instagram posts into markdown files.
-Current status: In testing, DOES NOT WORK YET.
-Do not use in production sites.
+Current status: **testing** do NOT use in production sites.

+This plugin is not currently listed in npm.

 ## Loading